 For the currency composition of foreign exchange reserves we use national sources (Canada, Russia, Switzerland and the UK) or else adopt the 2007 currency share of official reserves provided in Milesi-Ferretti, Strobbe and Tamirisa (2010) for 2008.
 For China, the currency composition of reserves is usually not disclosed.
-We use the 2010 weights, as this is the only year for which data are available.
-While this strategy is by no means optimal, we believe any resulting errors to be comparatively small, in view of the relative stability of foreign reserve currency shares over time.
+We use the 2010 weights, which have been "officially" leaked, as this is the only year for which data are available.
+While this strategy is by no means optimal, we believe any resulting errors to be comparatively small in view of the relative stability of foreign reserve currency shares over time.